KTH-RPL/DynamicMap_Benchmark/README.md

 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program ([WASP](https://wasp-sweden.org/)) funded by the Knut and Alice Wallenberg Foundation

-### Cite Our Paper
+### Cite Our Papers

-Please cite our work if you find these useful for your research.
+Please cite our works if you find these useful for your research:

-Benchmark:

 ```
 @inproceedings{zhang2023benchmark,